GrantExec

 Additional Requirements

-Eligible applicants include institutions of higher education, nonprofit and for-profit organizations, governmental entities at all levels, school districts, housing authorities, and foreign organizations.
-Individuals with necessary expertise may also apply.
+Eligible applicants include higher education institutions, nonprofits, for-profit organizations, small businesses, governments at all levels, independent school districts, public housing authorities, faith-based and community organizations, tribal governments, foreign organizations, and foreign components of U.S. organizations.
+Individuals with appropriate expertise may serve as PD/PIs.

 Geographic Eligibility